hoosierEE/AutoHotKey-Timer/README.md

 ## Install ##
-Install [AutoHotKey](http://www.autohotkey.com/) and run this script, or download the .exe and place that in your [Startup](http://windows.microsoft.com/en-us/windows-vista/run-a-program-automatically-when-windows-starts) folder.
+Install [AutoHotKey](http://www.autohotkey.com/) and run this script, or save it in your [Startup](http://windows.microsoft.com/en-us/windows-vista/run-a-program-automatically-when-windows-starts) folder.

 ## Usage ##